winterstein/aiqa/server/README.md

  - /user (PostgreSQL)
  - /api-key (PostgreSQL)
  - /dataset (PostgreSQL) name, organisation id.
 Optional fields for description, tags, input-schema, output-schema, metrics.
- - /input Copies of spans for a given dataset.
-Have fields for organisation id, dataset id, (ElasticSearch)
+ - /example Examples for a given dataset.
+Have fields for organisation id, dataset id, and either spans array or inputs field (ElasticSearch)
  - /experiment (PostgreSQL) - summary results of running a dataset. spans have an optional experiment id field, so we can surface details by experiment.